gralhao/gralhao/README.md

 ## About <a name = "about"></a>

-Gralhao is an application skeleton that provides a simple moduled structure to create APIS.
+Gralhao is an application skeleton that provides a simple moduled structure to create APIs.

 It makes easier create, maintain and reuse parts of code.
 For example, an authentication module could be a separated dependency and used in different projects.